sashee/appsync-subscription-observable/README.md

 This library provides an optimized way to subscribe to AppSync updates and get a stream of events.
 It aims to hide the connection management part and behaves as each subscription has its own connection.

+It implements the AppSync websocket protocol [detailed here](https://docs.aws.amazon.com/appsync/latest/devguide/real-time-websocket-client.html) with only RxJS as a dependency.

 It handles:

 * Reuses the same connection for multiple subscriptions